leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 The success of both campaigns underscores the importance of well-executed and targeted promotional activities.
 Understanding the revenue impact of each campaign provides valuable insights for future planning, allowing for strategic decisions on resource allocation, campaign timing, and promotional strategies to maximize revenue growth.

-4. Produce a report that calculate the incremental sold quantity (ISU%) for each category during the Diwali campaign.
+4. Produce a report that calculates the incremental sold quantity (ISU%) for each category during the Diwali campaign.

 The ISU percentages for each category  during the Diwali campaign are as follows: Combo1 (152.37%), Home Appliances (86.81%), Home Care (53.69%), Personal Care (20.67%) while Grocery & Staples (8.26%)
-Combo1 have the highest ISU% of 152.37%, while Grocery & Staples ranks fifth with 8.26%.
+Combo1 has the highest ISU% of 152.37%, while Grocery & Staples ranks fifth with 8.26%.

 Combo1 Dominance:

-Combo1 emerges as the top-performing category during the Diwali campaign, boasting the highest Incremental Sold Quantity Percentage (ISU%) of 152.37%.
+Combo1 emerged as the top-performing category during the Diwali campaign, boasting the highest Incremental Sold Quantity Percentage (ISU%) of 152.37%.
 This indicates that Combo1 experienced a substantial increase in sold quantity during the Diwali campaign, showcasing its popularity and effectiveness in driving consumer engagement.

 Performance Variation Across Categories: